Instabilities of heavy magnons in an anisotropic magnet

-While all excitation branches are sharp below $\mu_0H\leq 3$~T, a striking deviation from GLSW predictions is observed at $\mu_0H=4$~T where the single-ion bound-state (SIBS) broadens considerably in the middle of the Brillouin zone, see yellow box in Fig.~\ref{fig2}({B}).
-A line cut confirms the significant energy broadening of the SIBS peak around $3.7$~meV with a half-width at half maximum (HWHM) of 0.23~meV, and reveals an anomalous energy width of 0.26~meV for the proximate single-magnon excitation at $4.4$~meV, see Fig.~\ref{fig2}({D}) and Fig.~S\ref{sifig:lineshape} for fit results.
-In line cuts for other momenta and fields, all branches appear resolution-limited with a HWHM of $\approx0.10$~meV.
-We tentatively ascribe these characteristic features to the activation of decay processes for both the single-magnon and SIBS quasiparticles.
+While all excitation branches are sharp below $\mu_0H\leq 3$~T, a striking deviation from GLSW predictions is observed at $\mu_0H=4$~T where the single-ion bound-state (SIBS) broadens considerably in the middle of the Brillouin zone, see yellow box in Fig.~\ref{fig2}b.
+The line cut in Fig.~\ref{fig2}c confirms the significant energy broadening of the SIBS peak at $3.76(1)$~meV with a full width at half maximum (FWHM) of $0.38(1)$~meV, and reveals an anomalous energy width of $0.57(1)$~meV for the proximate single-magnon excitation at $4.41(3)$~meV, see Tab.~S\ref{sitab:HWFM} for fit results.
+In line cuts for other momenta and fields, all branches appear resolution-limited with a FWHM of $\approx0.20$~meV.
+We tentatively ascribe these characteristic features to the activation of decay processes for both the SM and SIBS quasiparticles.

-Further evidence for strong magnon interactions in FeI$_2$ comes from the observation of four-magnon and six-magnon bound-states in magneto-optics~\cite{legros2020observation}.
-These higher-order exchange bound-states are stabilized by the narrow-band of the system and the presence of ferromagnetic interactions at short distances.
-Four-magnon excitations are clearly visible in our neutron scattering data at $\mu_0H\!=\!3$~T as weak and non-dispersing modes, unaccounted for by GLSW.
-They correspond to pairing two SIBS excitations on neighboring sites of a ferromagnetic stripe, Fig.~\ref{fig1}(B).
-Of particular interest is the $2.5$~meV mode indicated by a white arrow in Fig.~\ref{fig2}({B}): it lies below the single-magnon branch observed at $3.0$~meV in Fig.~\ref{fig2}({C}) but predicted by GLSW at $2.8$~meV, indicative of mode repulsion (see Fig.~S\ref{sifig:cuts1} for more examples of this behavior).
-At $\mu_0H\!=\!4$~T, the four-magnon bound-state moves down in energy but the shift of the single-magnon peak persists.
-In spite of their hexadecapolar nature ($\Delta S^z\!=\!4$), four-magnon excitations are detected in our experiment because of their strong hybridization to dipolar fluctuations~\cite{legros2020observation}: given their impact on the single-magnon branch they must be treated on equal footing as a distinct quasiparticle flavor.
+Further evidence for strong magnon interactions in FeI$_2$ comes from the observation of four-magnon (4MBS) and six-magnon bound-states (6MBS) in magneto-optics~\cite{legros2020observation}.
+These higher-order exchange bound-states are stabilized by the narrow-band of the system and the presence of ferromagnetic interactions at short distances in a given stripe of the underlying magnetic structure (Fig.~\ref{fig1}e).
+4MBS excitations are clearly visible in our neutron scattering data at $\mu_0H\!=\!3$~T as weak and non-dispersing modes, unaccounted for by GLSW.
+Of particular interest is the $2.5$~meV mode indicated by a white arrow in Fig.~\ref{fig2}b: it lies below the SM branch observed at $3.0$~meV in Fig.~\ref{fig2}c but predicted by GLSW at $2.8$~meV, indicative of mode repulsion (see Fig.~S\ref{sifig:cuts1} for more examples of this behavior).
+At $\mu_0H\!=\!4$~T, the 4MBS excitation moves down in energy but the shift of the SM peak persists.
+In spite of their hexadecapolar nature ($\Delta S^z\!=\!4$), 4MBS excitations are detected in our experiment because of their strong hybridization to dipolar fluctuations~\cite{legros2020observation}: given their impact on the SM branch they must be treated on equal footing as a distinct quasiparticle flavor.